SFTtech/openage/doc/build_instructions/gentoo.md

 ## Overlay

-Up to date ebuilds are found in our [sft overlay](https://github.com/SFTtech/gentoo-overlay/tree/master/games-strategy/openage).
+Up to date builds are found in our [sft overlay](https://github.com/SFTtech/gentoo-overlay/tree/master/games-strategy/openage).

 For automatic updates, install the overlay with [layman](https://wiki.gentoo.org/wiki/Layman)!